lcx366/ORBDTOOLS/README.md

 So far, **operations on Arc Matching** include:

 1. Matching of angle-only measurements(RA and DEC) to space objects with TLE file;
-2. Matching of radar range+angle measurements data to space objects with TLE file;
+2. Matching of radar range+angle measurements to space objects with TLE file;

 **Operations on TLE file** include: